HIGHT: Hierarchical Graph Tokenization for Graph-Language Alignment

 Abstract

-Recently there has been a surge of interest in extending the success of large language models (LLMs) to graph modality, such as social networks and molecules.
-As LLMs are predominantly trained with 1D text data, most existing approaches adopt a graph neural network to represent a graph as a series of node tokens and feed these tokens to LLMs for graph-language alignment.
-Despite achieving some successes, existing approaches have overlooked the hierarchical structures that are inherent in graph data.
-Especially, in molecular graphs, the high-order structural information contains rich semantics of molecular functional groups, which encode crucial biochemical functionalities of the molecules.
-We establish a simple benchmark showing that neglecting the hierarchical information in graph tokenization will lead to subpar graph-language alignment and severe hallucination in generated outputs.
-To address this problem, we propose a novel strategy called HIerarchical GrapH Tokenization (HIGHT).
-HIGHT employs a hierarchical graph tokenizer that extracts and encodes the hierarchy of node, motif, and graph levels of informative tokens to improve the graph perception of LLMs.
-HIGHT also adopts an augmented graph-language supervised fine-tuning dataset, enriched with the hierarchical graph information, to further enhance the graph-language alignment.
-Extensive experiments on 7 molecule-centric benchmarks confirm the effectiveness of HIGHT in reducing hallucination by 40%, as well as significant improvements in various molecule-language downstream tasks.
+Recently, there has been a surge of interest in extending the success of large language models (LLMs) from texts to molecules.
+Most existing approaches adopt a graph neural network to represent a molecule as a series of node tokens for molecule-language alignment, which, however, have overlooked the inherent hierarchical structures in molecules.
+Notably, highe-rorder molecular structures contain rich semantics of functional groups, which encode crucial biochemical functionalities of the molecules.
+We show that neglecting the hierarchical information in tokenization will lead to subpar molecule-language alignment and severe hallucination.
+To address this limitation, we propose HIerarchical GrapH Tokenization (HIGHT).
+HIGHT employs a hierarchical graph tokenizer that encodes the hierarchy of atom, motif, and molecular levels of informative tokens to improve the molecular perception of LLMs.
+HIGHT also adopts an augmented instruction tuning dataset, enriched with the hierarchical graph information, to further enhance the molecule-language alignment.
+Extensive experiments on 14 real-world benchmarks verify the effectiveness of HIGHT in reducing hallucination by 40%, and significant improvements in various molecule-language downstream tasks.
+The project is available at https: //higraphllm.github.io/.

 HIGHT Framework